stylianos-syrros/deep-learning-similarity-metrics-dermatology/README.md

    The provided requirements.txt mainly covers the perceptual similarity experiments (DISTS, LPIPS, basic deep learning and image processing libraries).
 Some subfolders or notebooks may require additional packages; please check the imports inside each script/notebook and install any extra dependencies as needed.

-4. **Prepare your own datasets** :
+4. **Prepare your own datasets**:

-   - The thesis experiments use both the public ISIC dataset and a private hospital dataset from the University Hospital of Ioannina.
+   The thesis experiments use both the **public ISIC dataset** and a **private hospital dataset** from the University Hospital of Ioannina.

-   - The hospital data cannot be shared due to privacy and ethics, so it is not included in this repository.
+   - The hospital data **cannot be shared** due to privacy and ethics, so it is *not included* in this repository.
    - To reproduce or extend parts of this work, you should:

-download a public dataset (e.g. ISIC), or
+     - download a public dataset (e.g. **ISIC**), or

-use your own dermatology / medical image dataset,
+     - use your own dermatology / medical image dataset,

-and adapt the dataset paths and preprocessing scripts to your local setup.
+     - and adapt the dataset paths and preprocessing scripts to your local setup.

+---

-5. **Explore the notebooks and scripts** (e.g. under `GoogleCollab/` or other folders) in Jupyter or Google Colab and run the cells in order.
+5. **Explore the notebooks and scripts**
+   Open the relevant notebooks (e.g. under `GoogleCollab/` or other folders) in **Jupyter** or **Google Colab** and run the cells in order.
+   These notebooks serve as examples demonstrating model training, feature extraction, similarity computation, and evaluation workflows.

+---

-6. **Run the interactive GUI tool** (see the section below) to load a dermatology image, select two regions, and obtain DISTS and LPIPS similarity scores for them.
+6. **Run the interactive GUI tool**
+   (see the section below) to load a dermatology image, select two regions, and compute **DISTS** and **LPIPS** similarity scores.
+   This tool allows qualitative exploration of perceptual similarity on dermatology images.

 ## Interactive GUI Tool for Region Similarity